List of Central European countries by development indexes: Education performance

+In the following table, positions 23 to 26 are "similar to the OECD average"; 1 to 22 are above, and 27+ are below average.

 Higher education

 Universities

 The first university east of France and north of the Alps was the Charles University in Prague established in 1347 or 1348 by Charles IV, Holy Roman Emperor and modeled on the University of Paris, with the full number of faculties (law, medicine, philosophy and theology).
 The list of Central Europe's oldest universities in continuous operation, established by 1500, include (by their dates of foundation):